 You can thank UVA students for convincing the owners of Kung Fu Tea, a new bubble tea room, to open shop in Charlottesville.
 By the end of August, 1001 W. Main St. will be home to trendy Taiwanese tea elixirs with signature tapioca or fruit bubbles at the bottom.

-As for the shop’s offerings, “Passion fruit blew my mind…everything on the menu is mind-blowingly good,” Cran says.
+As for the shop’s offerings, “Passion fruit blew my mind…everything on the menu is mind-blowingly good,” Tran says.
 Among the other teas on Kung Fu’s top 10 list are strawberry lemon green tea, Kung Fu milk tea, honey green tea and taro slush.
 The bubbles, or bobas, are then added at the bottom for a chewy, squishy treat to be sucked through a massive straw.

-Cran says he’s excited to join the Charlottesville community with Kung Fu Tea after multiple career changes.
+Tran says he’s excited to join the Charlottesville community with Kung Fu Tea after multiple career changes.

 “You have to dabble in everything,” he says.